 When Juan Marichal stepped on the mound for the first time as a big leaguer, it was the first major league game he had ever seen.
-Nine innings later, he had made one of the most spectacular debuts in baseball history, and launched a career that would land him in Cooperstown.
+Nine innings later, he completed one of the most spectacular debuts in baseball history, and launched a career that would land him in Cooperstown.

 Marichal shrugged off the first-game jitters on July 19, 1960, when he made his major league debut against the Phillies in Candlestick Park.
 Leading the Pacific Coast League in strikeouts, the 22-year old right-hander was called to the majors a few weeks after Tom Sheehan replaced Bill Rigney as Giants’ manager.
 Marichal, nicknamed the “Dominican Dandy,” baffled Philadelphia batters, setting down the first 19 men he faced.
 His perfect game was spoiled when an error was made behind him in the 7th inning, and Clay Dalrymple’s pinch-hit single left Marichal four outs shy of pitching a no-hitter in his first game.
 Marichal finished the game with a one-hitter, striking out 12 Phillies in a 2-0 victory that signaled his arrival on the major league scene.
 Sheehan raved, “Marichal isn’t afraid to put the ball over the plate.
 He has more pitching sense than anybody I’ve seen.”
+That’s why Marichal rates among baseball’s greatest pitchers.

 When Dizzy Dean made his major league debut, he denied the opposing pitcher $1,000 while pitching in ill-fitting borrowed shoes.
 The 20-year old, who honed his pitching skills by hurling rocks at birds in Arkansas, emerged in grand fashion on September 28, 1930, the day after the St. Louis Cardinals had wrapped up the National League pennant, and the final day of the season.
 Larry French, the Pirates’ starter, was anxious to end his season with a win, since he was stuck on 17 victories, and his contract called for a $1,000 bonus if he won 18 games.
 French may have already been counting the money when he learned he’d be facing a fresh rookie.
 But Dean, a hard throwing right-hander, had different plans.
 Wearing shoes he borrowed from teammate Burleigh Grimes, who was five inches shorter, Dean threw a complete game, three-hit victory over Pittsburgh, collected a single and stole home to provide the winning run!
 After Dean’s stellar performance, Cardinals’ manager Gabby Street gave him a supreme compliment, calling him “another Walter Johnson.”
 Dean, showing the brashness that would become his trademark, moaned to reporters after the game, “Those bums got three hits off’n me.”

 Walter Johnson made his first big league appearance for the Senators on August 2, 1907, and drew the assignment of facing the hard-hitting Tigers.
 Detroit attacked Johnson’s psyche before the game started.
 Several players razzed Johnson as he warmed up, calling him a “hayseed” and a “country bumpkin.”
 The first batter to step in against Johnson was Tigers’ leadoff man Davy Jones, who recalled that the first pitch Johnson delivered was “the fastest ball I ever saw.”
 Johnson retired the side in the first and then faced Ty Cobb to lead off the second frame.
 Cobb tested the youngster immediately, dragging the first pitch toward first for a perfectly placed bunt single.
 Johnson took the loss 3-2, but it was just the first of many battles between Johnson and Cobb in the years to come.
+Johnson went on to become the greatest pitcher in baseball history.

 Robin Roberts was famous even before he made his major league debut.
 A star baseball and basketball player at Michigan State University, the future Hall of Fame pitcher signed a $25,000 bonus contract with the Phillies in 1948.
 On June 18, the 21-year old debuted in Philadelphia against the Pirates.
 He delivered on his promise, hurling eight innings of five-hit ball before leaving for a pinch-hitter.